wajdizar/Zarai-Huang-LSTM-KAN-S4/README.md

 - Structured State Space Sequence model (S4), with its variant MAMBA, known for excelling in long-range sequence modeling across domains like vision, lan- guage, and audio.
-The study will implement these models to predict future stock prices and evaluate their performance within an asset allocation problem
+The study will implement these models to predict future stock prices and evaluate their performance within an asset allocation problem.